WebPredict/angular-2-interview-questions/README.md

 **What would be a good use for NgZone service?**

-A: Running an asynchronous process outside of Angular (?)
+A: Running an asynchronous process outside of Angular change detection.

 **How would you protect a component being activated through the router?**